home-assistant/home-assistant.io/source/_lovelace/conditional.markdown

 The Conditional card displays another card based on entity states.

 To add the Conditional card to your user interface, click the Lovelace menu (three dots at the top right of the screen) and then **Edit Dashboard**.
 Click the plus button in the bottom right corner and select **Conditional** from the card picker.
-All options for this card can be configured via the user interface.
+Options `attribute`, `above`, `below` for this card, cannot be configured via the user interface.

 {% configuration %}
 type: